celo-org/celo-l2-node-docker-compose/README.md

 Once an L2 hardfork date has been decided for a specific network the L1 [blockchain client](https://github.com/celo-org/celo-blockchain) will be released with a hardcoded stop block.
-Nodes running this version will stop at the stop block, at which point the node can be stopped and the datadir can be migrated.
+Nodes running this version will stop producing blocks at the stop block, at which point the node can be shut down and the datadir can be migrated.

 Note that the migration does not modify the source datadir.